Cramer-Rao Bounds for Activity Detection in Conventional and Fluid Antenna Systems

 where $\mathbf{H} \in \mathbb{C}^{M \times K}$ is the channel matrix with independent and identically distributed (i.i.d.) entries $h_{m,k} \sim \mathcal{CN}(0, \sigma_h^2)$, $\mathbf{S} = [\mathbf{s}_1, \dots, \mathbf{s}_K]^T\in\mathbb{C}^{K\times L}$ is the pilot matrix with elements drawn from $\mathcal{CN}(0, \bar{p})$, and $\mathbf{Z}$ is the additive white Gaussian noise matrix with zero mean and variance $\sigma_z^2$.
 The transmission signal-to-noise ratio (SNR) is defined as $\snr = \frac{\bar{p}}{\sigma_z^2}$.
 User activity is modeled by the diagonal matrix $\mathbf{B} = \diag(b_1, \dots, b_K)$, where in practice $b_k \in \{0,1\}$ indicates whether user $k$ is active.
 Since the CRB is defined only for continuous, differentiable parameter spaces, we relax the model by treating $b_k \in \mathbb{R}$ as a continuous and deterministic unknown amplitude coefficient.

-The parameter relaxation allows us to calculate the Fisher Information Matrix (FIM) as the function of the {\em signal strength}, providing a lower bound on the estimation error of the activity magnitude, which is then converted into the CRB of activity indicator.
-Assuming large array size, the empirical covariance matrix $\mathbf{R}$ of the received signal at each antenna is \cite{Cov2021}
+{The parameter relaxation enables the calculation of the Fisher Information Matrix (FIM) as a function of the {\em signal strength} which is a lower bound of $|b_k|$ which is then converted into the CRB of $b_k$, serving as a benchmark for estimating the continuous activity-strength parameter, particularly at the point $b_k=1$.} Assuming large array size, the empirical covariance matrix $\mathbf{R}$ of the received signal at each antenna is \cite{Cov2021}

 where the off-diagonal elements in $\mathbf{R}(\boldsymbol{\theta})$ approach zeros and $\theta_k \triangleq \sigma_h^2 b_k^2$ denotes the effective power strength of the $k$-th user.